gohugoio/hugo/content/en/hosting-and-deployment/hosting-on-firebase.md

 You can let in the default option (main)

-After that firebase has been set in your project with CI/CD.
+After that Firebase has been set in your project with CI/CD.
 After that run:

 ```
 hugo && firebase deploy